St Laurence's Church, Guestling

 The Parish Church of St Laurence is a Church of England church and listed building in the village of Guestling in the Rother District of East Sussex.
-The church was founded in Saxon times, though the current building consists of a Norman tower and a nave and chancel which were originally 13th century but which were largely rebuilt between 1884 and 1891.
+The church was founded in Saxon times, though the current building consists of a Norman tower and a nave and chancel which were originally 13th-century but were largely rebuilt between 1884 and 1891.
 It is listed as Grade I for the tower only.